 ‘Modern’ is a term generally associated with ‘contemporary’.
 Yet in actuality, Modernism was an important movement that indicated a major cultural shift from the colonial era post World War II.
-In architecture, Modernism came as the knight in shining armor that professed new ideologies of minimalism and functionalism and incorporated extensive use of steel, glass, and concrete.
+Modernism in architecture came as the knight in shining armor that professed new ideologies of minimalism and functionalism and incorporated extensive use of steel, glass, and concrete.

 Although different countries built adaptations of Modernism, it was a global movement that is often linked with breaking the shackles of the past.
 The architecture of Le Corbusier, Walter Gropius, Frank Lloyd Wright, and Mies Van der Rohe played a pivotal role in the Modern movement that shaped the cities we live in today.

 Discussed here are 10 MUST-KNOW structures of Modern Architecture.

 1. Guggenheim Museum, Manhattan, New York by Frank Lloyd Wright | Modernism in architecture

 Guggenheim Museum, established in 1959, builds a drama of curves amidst the grids of Manhattan.
 It is the last notable works of FLW and serves as a landmark for art-enthusiasts, visitors, and pedestrians alike.
 Built in reinforced concrete, the seamless exterior white curves unravel into a continuous ramp inside, which spirals six stories upwards and serves as the art gallery.
 The ramps overlook a 92’ high central atrium space allowing natural light from the expansive glass dome to flood the gallery spaces while enhancing interaction between levels.

 2. Glass House, Connecticut, USA by Philip Johnson